-Kensington is located in the Royal Borough of Kensington and Chelsea and is bordered by the City of Westminster, London Borough of Hammersmith & Fulham, Bayswater, Hammersmith, Fulham, Holland Park, Earls Court and Chelsea.
-Scroll down and find out the best things to do in Kensington during Summer.
+Kensington is located in the Royal Borough of Kensington and Chelsea and is bordered by the City of Westminster, London Borough of Hammersmith & Fulham, Bayswater, Hammersmith, Fulham, Holland Park, Earls Court, and Chelsea.
+Scroll down and find out the best things to do in Kensington during Summer 2016.

-Kensington oozes royal elegance and is replete with old-world buildings that mix easily with the glass windows of cheese shops, pastry bakeries and international consulates giving the entire neighbourhood a grand finish and polished refinement.
+Kensington oozes royal elegance and is replete with old-world buildings that mix easily with the glass windows of cheese shops, pastry bakeries, and international consulates giving the entire neighborhood a grand finish and polished refinement.

 It is a posh, sophisticated and opulent area with plenty of natural surroundings in the form of parks and gardens, particularly Kensington Gardens.
 The area is also full of attractions particularly Kensington Palace and a plethora of museums.